rockdaboot/wget2/docs/wget2.md

   Specify the domains that are not to be followed.

-### `--follow-ftp`

-  Follow FTP links from HTML documents.
-Without this option, Wget2 will ignore all the FTP links.

 ### `--follow-tags=list`

   Wget2 has an internal table of HTML tag / attribute pairs that it considers when looking for linked documents